kramse/kramse-labs/README.md

 If we are doing a "hackerday" you dont need to prepare, but can use the time on-site for doing exactly this - getting your own hacker lab up and running.

+## About skills

+Working in IT-security requires a lot of different skills.
+Among those we see a lot of organisations that require or need skills like these:

+* Knowledge about virtualisation
+* Linux/Unix skills
+* Various apps like Docker, Web servers, etc.

+To help you get these skills the courses run by me often require practical exercises to get the most of the lectures.

+So for learning in IT-security I highly recommend following the instructions below.

 # Mandatory

 **You MUST do this.**